enspiral-dev-academy/community/code-of-conduct/code-of-conduct.md

 # Code of Conduct.

-Based on the [Geek Feminism Conference Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
-See [License and Attribution](license-and-attribution) for more details
+Based on the [Geek Feminism Conference Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) and the [Alterconf Code of Conduct](http://www.alterconf.com/code-of-conduct).
+See [License and Attribution](license-and-attribution) for more details.

 ### Short version

 Open Source & Feelings is dedicated to a safe, inclusive, welcoming, and harassment-free conference experience for everyone.

+All attendees, speakers, sponsors and volunteers at Open Source and Feelings are required to abide by the code of conduct.

+#### Need Help?

+Contact the organizers: conduct@opensourceandfeelings.com or use the phone number found in the emails we sent you.

 Our code of conduct can be found at: [TKTKTK - URL for full Code of Conduct]

 ### Medium version

+All attendees, speakers, sponsors and volunteers at Open Source and Feelings are required to abide by the code of conduct.
+Organisers will enforce this code throughout the event.
+We expect cooperation from all participants to help ensure a safe environment for everyone.

-Open Source & Feelings is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
-We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks.
-Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
+Open Source & Feelings is dedicated to providing a safe, inclusive, welcoming, and harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age or religion (or lack thereof).
+We do not tolerate harassment of participants in any form.
+Sexual language and imagery is not appropriate for any conference venue, including talks, parties, Twitter and other online media.
+Participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
 Our Code of Conduct can be found at: [TKTKTK - URL for full Code of Conduct]

+No weapons of any kind, alcohol, or drugs are allowed at Open Source & Feelings venues.

 ### Long version

+#### Code of Conduct

+All attendees, speakers, sponsors and volunteers at Open Source & Feelings are required to abide by the code of conduct.
+Organisers will enforce this code throughout the event.
+We expect cooperation from all participants to help ensure a safe environment for everyone.

-Open Source & Feelings is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
-We do not tolerate harassment of conference participants in any form.
+Open Source & Feelings is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age or religion (or lack thereof).
+We do not tolerate harassment of participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
-Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
+Participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 Harassment includes:

- - verbal comments that reinforce social structures of domination related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, and religion
+ - verbal comments that reinforce social structures of domination related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, and religion (or lack thereof)
  - sexual images in public spaces
  - deliberate intimidation
  - stalking and following